Adaptive Estimation for Non-stationary Factor Models And A Test for Static Factor Loadings: Simulation Studies

-In this subsection we shall compare our method with that in \cite{lam2011estimation}, which is equivalent to fixing $J_n=0$ in our sieve method.
-The method studied in \cite{lam2011estimation} is developed under the stationarity assumption with static factor loadings and hence the purpose of the simulation is to demonstrate that the methodology developed under the stationarity assumption does not directly carry over to the non-stationary setting.
+In this subsection we shall examine the performance of our proposed estimator \eqref{span-estimate} for time-varying factor models, and compare it with that in \cite{lam2011estimation}.
+The latter is equivalent to fixing $J_n=0$ in \eqref{sieveapprox}.
+We use normalized shifted Legendre polynomials as our basis throughout our empirical studies.
+The method studied in \cite{lam2011estimation} is developed under the assumption of stationarity with static factor loadings and hence the purpose of our simulation is to illustrate that the methodology developed under stationarity does not directly carry over to the locally stationary setting.
 To demonstrate the advantage of the adaptive sieve method, our method is also compared with a simple local estimator of $\mf {\Lambda}(t)$, which was considered in the data analysis section in \cite{lam2011estimation} and we shall call it the local PCA method in our paper.
 Specifically, for each $i$, $\mf{\Lambda}(\frac{i}{n})$ will be consistently estimated by

-where $m$ is the window size such that $m\rightarrow \infty$ and $m=o(n)$.
-Straightforward calculations show that the optimal $m$ is of the order $n^{2/3}$.
-The $J_n$ of our method is selected by cross validation while $m$ of the local PCA method is selected by the minimal volatility method.
+where $m$ is the window size such that $m\rightarrow \infty$ and $m=o(n)$. \WC{The $J_n$ of our method is selected by cross validation, while $m$ of the local PCA method is selected by the one which minimizes MSE.
+We find this $m$ by using the underlying model.
+In practice, it is unclear how to determine the optimal value for $m$.
+According to Definition 1 in Section 2.7.3 of \cite{Buja1989linear}, the "degrees of freedom" of local PCA and our sieve method are the same, indicating the two methods have similar model complexity and therefore the comparison is meaningful.}